sedostheatre/sedos.co.uk/input/venues/wheatsheaf-hall.md

 There is a gender neutral accessible toilet and ladies’ toilets on the main ground floor.
 The men’s toilets and urinals are down three steps.

-There are 17 steps up to the balcony and a further short flight of stairs to the two upstairs rooms.
+There are 17 steps up to the balcony and a further short flight of stairs to the small hall and the other upstairs room.

 [Visit Wheatsheaf Hall’s website](https://www.wheatsheafhall.org.uk)